Kontron: Susietec Toolset

 The Susietec Toolset is an IoT toolset that provides approaches and methods for implementing digital transformation and IoT adaptation in enterprises.
 It is designed to integrate hardware and software components and to support analysis, system consulting, and implementation.
 The toolset is intended as a package of measures to increase responsiveness to the challenges of digital transformation and to implement IoT solutions.
 The focus lies on the optimisation of operational processes and strengthening competitiveness.

 KontronOS

 KontronOS is a Linux-based operating system developed for the industrial IoT cloud sector.
 It is designed to ensure the security and up-to-dateness of edge devices.
 The system takes into account individual requirements of both software and hardware.

 Industrial automation

 Hardware and software solutions for IoT and Industry 4.0.
 The product portfolio includes both standardised and adapted solutions, such as industrial control, industrial visualisation, industrial IoT, and building automation.

 Mobile Private Networks

 Mobile Private Networks (MPNs) are used in particular for safety-critical IoT applications.
 Use cases include sensor data monitoring, localisation and tracking, robotics, automated guided vehicles (AGVs), augmented reality, and employee connectivity.
 They are applied in business-critical systems and applications, such as at transport hubs, in production facilities, machine halls, and warehousing.

-COM-HPC: High Performance Computing

-COM-HPC is a platform for high-performance computing tasks, which - unlike cloud computing - operates directly at the point where data is generated, for example at cellular base stations, on production lines, in warehouses, in processing facilities, and in autonomous vehicles.